You are the “plaintiff”.

 If you lose your copy of the order, you need to go back to the same court and ask them for another copy.

-What happens after I receive the ex-parte order?
+What happens after I get the ex-parte order?

 Note